+{We assume that supermassive black holes will reach the PTA frequency band ($10^{-9}{\rm Hz}-10^{-6}{\rm Hz}$) after undergoing a uniform hardening time following galaxy mergers.
+We consider three choices for the hardening timescale $\tau_H$, i.e., $\tau_H=0.1\,\mathrm{Gyr}$, $5\,\mathrm{Gyr}$, and $10\,\mathrm{Gyr}$.
+We randomly place Earth in 50 different galaxies, as is shown in Figure~\ref{fig:earthposition} (displacements at the order of $10$ kpc relative to the galaxy centers are randomly assigned to each Earth position to ensure they are not too close to any SMBBH merger events).

-The mock data from simulation is output in 63 snapshots at different redshifts in a box with side length 62.5 Mpc$/h_0$.
-However, instead of SMBBHs at specific redshifts in a box with limited size, signals observed by PTA originate from SMBBHs distributed along the light cone, with larger distance to us at higher redshifts.
+This allows us to generate 50 different realizations of the SMBBH merger events for each hardening timescale.} However, instead of SMBBHs at specific redshifts in a box with limited size, signals observed by PTA originate from SMBBHs distributed along the light cone, with larger distance to us at higher redshifts.
 These SMBBHs constitutes the observable universe centered at the earth, and the distance of them may exceed the side length of the simulation box at relatively high redshifts.
-In order to construct this observable universe with mock data, we adopt periodic boundary conditions, i.e., we piece together the simulation box in a repeating pattern to generate a universe that can theoretically stretch out indefinitely in all three directions.
+In order to construct this observable universe with mock data, and considering the universe is uniform and isotropic on large scale ($>100$\,Mpc), we adopt periodic boundary conditions, i.e., we piece together the simulation box in a repeating pattern to generate a universe that can theoretically stretch out indefinitely in all three directions.